 Yes!
-The Mountain Town Classic is part of the Michigan Basic Skills Series.
-The series features 17 competitions across the state of Michigan and Indiana.
-Skaters who skate in the compulsory and/or free skate events earn points based on their placement.
-Points from each competition are added up and the top three skaters at each level will receive special series medals at the Finale Competition in Midland in November.
-You can learn more about the series here, and be sure to “Like” the Michigan Basic Skills Series on Facebook to stay up to date with the upcoming competitions.
+The Mountain Town Classic is part of the Michigan Compete with Us series.
+The series features several competitions across the state of Michigan and Indiana.
+Skaters at the Snowplow Sam – High Beginner levels who skate in the elements/compulsory and/or free skate events earn points based on their placement.
+Points from each competition are added up and the top three skaters at each level who have competed at 3 or more competitions will receive special series medals at the Finale Competition in Midland in November.
+Be sure to “Like” the Michigan Basic Skills Series on Facebook to stay up to date with the upcoming competitions.

 Competition Code of Conduct: